 No one knows the hundreds of factors Google uses to rank search results.
 That’s a problem when you’re trying to create content that outranks the competition.

-That doesn’t mean you should give up all hope though.
-While you cannot glean the exact factors and their weightage, you can still find out what Google values by looking at the results.
+You shouldn’t lose hope though.
+While you cannot glean the exact factors and how they’re weighed, you can still find out what Google values by looking at the results.

 How do you do that?

 In this article, I’ll be sharing the exact process I go through whenever I’m researching competition in any industry.

 My main goal is to find out why Google chose the top 10 results for any query and create content that exceeds the value provided by those results.